nml5566/JBrowse-PrimerDesigner/README.md

 PrimerDesginer designs primers for a highlighted region's DNA sequence.

-This plugin is very alpha at the moment.
+This plugin is very alpha.

 Prerequisites
 -------------
 # Bio::PrimerDesigner
 Bio::PrimerDesigner is a perl module frontend for primer3.
 It can be installed via CPAN:

     sudo cpan Bio::PrimerDesigner

 # primer3 (1.14 or older)